Hoale2908/hoale2908.github.io/_posts/2025-01-20-post-a-snow-day-in-boston-and-a-python-project.md

 ## So, what is this project?

 I found the Massachusetts weather data from January 2019 to August 2024 from the NOAA website.
 It contained more than 15 types of weather events in all MA counties, with time, location, and a few more data.
-Because the data can only be downloaded manually and each file can have less than 500 records, I went ahead and download the data of the last 5 years.

-Here's what I found:
+Here's some interesting insights:

 - The weather in Boston (Suffolk county) is tough but my analysis shows that it is way tougher in Worcester, Berkshire, and Middlesex -- they are the hotspots for extreme weather in this state.
 Do not buy a house in Berkshire County if you don't want to face the most kinds of extreme weather: snow storms and extreme cold in the winter; floods, heat and hails in the summer; and strong winds.